 - Coordinate communication using electronic medical records: Look for opportunities to use electronic medical records to coordinate communication between physicians, integrative practitioners, and other health professionals.
 Make sure to consider Health Insurance Portability and Accountability Act guidelines and patient control of access to their medical records as a part of this effort.

-- Continue outreach, including to local AIDS service organizations: Active support from community stakeholders is essential at all stages of the program.
+- Continue reporting and outreach, including to local AIDS service organizations: Active support from community stakeholders is essential at all stages of the program.
 Local AIDS service organizations can provide educational presentations and create opportunities for clients and staff to experience acupuncture.
+The AIDS Care Project has made presentations and given sample demonstrations of acupuncture treatment at local, national, and international AIDS conferences (updated May 2013).

-- Network with similar programs across the United States to share information and resources: Networking allows for dissemination of best practices in the context of integrating acupuncture treatment into patients' medical care (added March 2012).
+- Network with similar programs to share information and resources: Networking allows for dissemination of best practices in the context of integrating acupuncture treatment into patients' medical care.

 - Legacy Community Health Services and the American College of Acupuncture and Oriental Medicine in Houston, TX